macstreet/Credit_Risk_Analysis/README.md

 ## Overview of the Analysis

-(EXPLAIN THE PURPOSE OF THE ANALYSIS)
+This analysis utilizes six different machine learning models to predict credit risk.
+Each model will be have its balance accuracy, precision, and sensitivity calclulated in order to determine its successfulness.

 ## Results

-(Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.)
+Below is a review of balanced accuracy, the precision, and recall scores of all six machine learning models used in this analysis.
+Screenshots of the classification reports are also attached to their respective machine learning model.

 ### Oversampling: RandomOversampler
 - Balanced Accuracy Score: 0.65